chaotic-cx/chaotic-manager/README.md

   commit resulting from the schedule will overwrite it to keep the commit history clean.
 - Collect AUR timestamps of packages to determine whether a PKGBUILD changed
 - Loop through each valid package and carry out the following actions:
   - Read the `.CI/config` file to gain information about the package configuration (e.g., whether to manage the AUR repository, the source of the PKGBUILD, etc.)
   - Update PKGBUILD in the following cases:
     - CI_PKGBUILD_SOURCE is set to `gitlab`: Updates the PKGBUILD from the GitLab repository tags
     - CI_PKGBUILD_SOURCE is set to `aur`: Updates the PKGBUILD from the AUR repository, pulling in the git repo and replacing the existing files with the new ones.
-          If the AUR timestamp could not be collected earlier, the package update gets skipped.
+      If the AUR timestamp cannot be collected earlier, the package update gets skipped.
     - CI_PKGBUILD_SOURCE is not set to `gitlab` or `aur`: tries to update the PKGBUILD by pulling the repository specified in CI_PKGBUILD_SOURCE.
-          In case cloning was not successful after 2 tries, the update process gets skipped.
+      In case cloning is not successful after 2 tries, the update process gets skipped.
-    - In case CI_GIT_COMMIT is set in the packages configuration variables, the latest commit of the git URL set in the `source` section of the PKGBUILD is updated.
+  - In case CI_GIT_COMMIT is set in the package configuration variables, the latest commit of the git URL set in the `source` section of the PKGBUILD is updated.
 If it differs, schedule a build.
   - In case a custom hook exists (`.CI/update.sh` inside the package directory), it gets executed - this can be used for updating PKGBUILDs with a custom script.
   - Writing needed variables back to `.CI/config` (eg. Git hash)
 - Either update the PKGBUILD silently in case of minor changes, create a PR for review in case of major updates (and only if `CI_HUMAN_REVIEW` is true)
-    - Updates are only considered if diff actually reports changes between current PKGBUILD folder and AUR PKGBUILD repo
+  - Updates are only considered if diff reports changes between the current PKGBUILD folder and the AUR PKGBUILD repo
-    - Any change made to the source files is detected, this however does _not_ detect malicious changes in the upstream project source that the package builds
+  - Any change made to the source files is detected, however does _not_ detect malicious changes in the upstream project source that the package builds
-- The state worktree gets updated with new information
+- The state work tree gets updated with new information
 - Schedule parameters are getting built and handed over to the scheduled job via artifact
 - Obsolete branches (eg. merged review PRs) are getting pruned
 - The scheduled tag gets updated again

 #### Daily

-A daily pipeline schedule has been added for specific packages which generate their `pkgver` dynamically.
+A daily pipeline schedule has been added for specific packages that generate their `pkgver` dynamically.
 To make use of it, set `CI_ON_TRIGGER=daily` inside the `.CI/config` file of the package.

 ### Manual scheduling